-- Recreation users and visitors.
+- Tribal Nations, Native, and Indigenous populations.
+Engaging early and regularly with Tribal Nations, Native, and Indigenous populations is essential.
+Tribal input and support for desired conditions are valuable throughout the planning process to ensure support, understanding, and sensitivity to Tribal concerns, values, traditions, uses, and interests.
+Agencies also have government-to-government consultation requirements with Tribal Nations that may occur only between agency and tribal leaders. - Recreation users and visitors.
 Consider behaviors, perceptions, and experiences of people enjoying a particular area as essential ingredients in element 2 of the framework: Define Visitor Use Management Direction (IVUMC 2016).
 Practitioners may need to take their engagement work into the field to reach users who care about an area's future but are unaware of the project or unwilling to attend a public meeting. - Non-visiting public.
 Consider the needs and wants of potential future visitors.
 Think critically about communities and groups that could use the area and how to interest them in using it in the future. - Advocates and organizations.
 Organized and motivated conservation and recreation advocates often come prepared to articulate underlying values that make a recreation destination special.
 Consider direct outreach to these groups and find time for dialogue.
 Beyond traditional conservation and recreation interest groups, these organizations can come from a broad community network that includes local and state tourism offices, chambers of commerce, and economic development organizations. - Local communities and neighbors.
 VUM decisions can have a direct effect on local communities.
 Crafting desired conditions statements is a perfect opportunity to better understand and advance shared visions for the future.
-Existing community forums can help bring a project to a broader audience. - Systematically excluded, underserved, and underinvested communities.
-This group can include many communities of interest and communities of place that traditionally are underrepresented or that are systemically excluded in traditional planning processes and perhaps in an area's visitor base relative to the local community or the general public.
-Practitioners need to make extra effort to engage and listen to these communities and to have authentic and productive dialogue.
-The approach must be comfortable and feel authentic to the communities - a process that takes additional and varied efforts.
-This is related to meaningful relationship-building, which is essential when designing and facilitating forums for productive dialogue in ways and channels in which communities prefer to communicate.
+Existing community forums can help bring a project to a broader audience.

 - Service providers.
 Guides, outfitters, concession operators, and others who provide visitor services can have unique and valuable on-the-ground perspectives.
 Connect with them to learn what is and is not working and where action may need to be directed.
-There are opportunities with service providers to better connect visitor services to underserved communities as well. - Other land and water management agencies.
+There are opportunities with service providers to provide additional connections for expanded access to new visitors. - Other land and water management agencies.
 While boundaries between agency lands and waters sites often are defined clearly, migratory animals, plant communities, cultural landscapes, and visitors cross those boundaries regularly.
 It is important to build strong relationships and conduct regular consultation with neighboring or partner agencies to ensure common understanding and goals.
 While other agencies do not necessarily need to be involved directly in defining desired conditions, it is important to ensure that the statements are consistent with common goals. - Health organizations.
 Local -interested groups and communities can contribute valuable insights as to how the project area can enhance community health and achieve community health goals.
 Potential interested groups and communities include healthcare providers; health departments; hospitals; mental health clinics; health insurance companies; social service agencies; homeless shelters; university health programs; police and emergency medical services; places of faith or worship; health nonprofits; environmental or social-centered organizations; and organizations that serve seniors, veterans, or people with disabilities.
 Youth groups, nearby universities and researchers, and many other groups can also be engaged to incorporate their concerns, values, and use preferences.
 Consider if compensation or other appropriate forms of appreciation for participation are possible and appropriate.
 Also, consider ways to reduce participation barriers such as by providing childcare, and scheduling a range of times to accommodate different work schedules.